Modern cars are getting a lot more advanced, and nowadays, you can’t even replace your brake pads on your own vehicle without a computer.

 3. Loosen the parking brake pistons

-It is also possible to push back the pistons with 12v+ power and ground, but nothing we will talk about here cause it can damage your parts.
+It is also possible to push back the pistons with 12v+ power and ground, but nothing I will talk about here involves doing this, because it can damage your parts.
 You also need to do a calibration afterward, which is difficult without a tool.

 4. Remove Caliper & Push Pistons